PFB-Diff: Progressive Feature Blending Diffusion for Text-driven Image Editing: Preliminaries

 \section{Preliminaries}

-\paragraph{Diffusion models.} Denoising diffusion probabilistic models (DDPMs) \cite{ddpm} is a class of generative models.
+\paragraph{Diffusion models} Denoising diffusion probabilistic models (DDPMs) \cite{ddpm} is a class of generative models.
 Given a set of real data $\mathbf{x}_0\sim q(\mathbf{x}_0)$, diffusion models aim to approximate the data distribution $q(\mathbf{x}_0)$ and sample from it.
-The idea is to gradually inject noise into data, and then reverse this process to generate data from noise.
+The diffusion model consists of a forward diffusion process that gradually injects noise into the data and a backward denoising process that aims to generate data from the noise.
 The forward noise-injection process is formalized as a Markov chain with Gaussian transitions: